okason97/Not-Real-Estate-Agent/README.md

    uv add -r requirements.txt
    ```

+### 🏃 Running

-3. Set up environment variables (Not used now, necessary if you want to use other models):
+1. Set up environment variables (If you want to use an API):
    ```bash
    # Create .env file
    touch .env
    # Add necessary environment variables
    ```

-4. Ensure you have Ollama installed and running with the gemma3:12b model:
+2. Or install and run Ollama with the gemma3:12b model locally:
    ```bash
    # Install Ollama: https://ollama.com/
    # Then pull the model